 Bugzilla on Windows requires the same perl modules found in Section 2.1.5.
 The main difference is that windows uses PPM instead of CPAN.

-'''
+ActiveState provides a GUI to manage Perl modules.
+We highly recommend that you use it.
+If you prefer to use ppm from the command-line, type:

 C:\perl> ppm install <module name>

-'''

-The best source for the Windows PPM modules needed for Bugzilla is probably the Bugzilla Test Server (aka 'Landfill'), so you should add the Landfill package repository as follows:
+The best source for the Windows PPM modules needed for Bugzilla is probably the theory58S website, which you can add to your list of repositories as follows (for Perl 5.8.x):

-ppm repository add landfill http://www.landfill.bugzilla.org/ppm/
+ppm repo add theory58S http://theoryx5.uwinnipeg.ca/ppms/